janit/symfony-hybrid-twig-react-vue/README.md

 sharing a state object between the Twig template rendering engine as well as JavaScript view layers Vue and React.

+This will just handle the sharing of initial state on page load and you'll need to then take over your state management in your front end using some kind of tools for that, e.g. MobX, Redux.

 The application comes complete with an SQLite database and built JavaScript clients to keep overhead of installation minimal.
 The application itself is simple enough to figure out with basic